Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 universe and accept reduced Export liveness during NegativeUNL periods rather than lowering destination authority.

-An optional stronger deployment profile adds a required submitter co-signer held by the target-submission process.
+The bounded MVP requires a submitter co-signer held by the target-submission process.
 If validator weights total `V`, validator threshold is `q`, submitter weight is `C`, and target quorum is `C + q > V`, validator shares alone cannot execute and the submitter still needs validator weight `q`.
 It signs only after observing the validated source latch, turning the submitter into a liveness/censorship dependency rather than a sole safety authority.

-The separate key consumes one target SignerList entry, leaving at most 31 source validator identities under a 32-entry destination limit.
+A future committee may decouple total UNL size from the destination cap, but it must be explicit ledger-anchored source state with versioned membership and rotation.
+Full source consensus validates the intent; at most 31 committee keys supply shares; the submitter releases after validation.
+The target trust claim then becomes committee quorum plus submitter, not full-UNL destination authority.

 ## Replay Witness Shape